starikovm/phpunit-documentation-new/source/textui.rst

     Generates a logfile or command-line output in human readable format with the code coverage information for the tests run.
-    See :ref:`logging` for more details.
+    See :numref:`logging` for more details.

     Please note that this functionality is only available when the tokenizer and Xdebug extensions are installed.